-Reflation vs. Inflation
+Reflation vs Inflation

-While they’re both characterized by rising prices, reflation and inflation are not the same thing.
 Reflation is a recovery of prices lost during an economic downturn along with employment growth, and many economists see reflation as a healthy sign of an improving economy.
-It often accompanies economic stimulus.
+It often accompanies economic stimulus, and may reflect monetary policy designed to stimulate spending and halt deflation.

 Inflation, on the other hand, does not look at employment or any other economic factors.
 It is the rise in prices beyond their “normal” range, and poses a threat to economic recovery, since it can reduce the purchasing power of consumers and make it more expensive to borrow money.